philippschw/philippschw.github.io/_posts/2020-05-28-whale-masks-with-unet-architecture.md

     return loss
 ```

-Let's train the model to see what we can get.
+Let's train the model to see what I can get.

 ```python